Don't Throw Out Those Chicken Bones - They Are Extremely Valuable

 Instructions

-- Place the chicken carcass in a large pot.
+- Place the chicken bones in a large stockpot.

 WOW!
-I was just surfing around tonight looking for ideas, and for some reason I found this recipe.
+I was surfing around tonight looking for ideas, and I found this recipe for some reason.
 Great idea and thanks!!

 Love your site – actually gave it a shout out on my blog: http://whitneygang.blogspot.com.
 Got your site address from Sue S at CHOP – I’m Todd’s wife.
 I’ve had a blast going through the archives for recipes and tips.